-Other hashtags to know are

-#FF for Follow Friday and #REALTOR,

-which is obvious.
+Other hashtags to know are #FF for Follow Friday and #REALTOR, which is obvious.
 I also use #RETRENDS for conversations about my annual Trends Reports.
+If you have a special product or service, consider assigning it your own hashtag.

 If a # sign was not used in your tweet for an event like NAR then your tweet will be lost in the Twitter world and confused with families that are talking about their own personal family reunions.
 Hashtags allow tweets about hot topics to be searchable.
 Try searching for one of the hashtags above and see how much tweeting is happening about those events.
 Locate popular hashtags for your local community and tweet about those topics.
-This will increase the amount of views to your Twitter account tenfold.
+This will increase the amount of views to your

+Twitter account tenfold.

-While we're on Twitter, TweetDeck-a free download-is a useful tool that will help categorize tweets by sorting them into columns, making it easier to follow several conversations at once.
+While we're on Twitter, TweetDeck-a free download-is a useful tool that will help categorize tweets by sorting them into columns, making it easier to follow several conversations at julie fantechi facebook